patricknelson/chunkbot/README.md

 * Ability to set **song time limit** via command “bot set timelimit 10”.
 * Auto skip if lame: Ability to enforce rule to force skip a song if it receives more “mehs” than “woots” (if over a threshold of “mehs” to prevent trolling).
 Would need to be enabled/disabled and a meh limit set. *May not be necessary???*
 * **History:** Find way to build own history via monitoring API.getMedia() instead of relying on the sometimes buggy API.getHistory() method.
-* Add command `bot openbar` to allow serving of drinks to anyone for 30 seconds.

 ## Change Log ##

 * `v0.0.4`
  + New 'maintenance mode' protection to redirect back to original URL of the room in case browser is redirected away for any reason.
 Will attempt reload/redirect back to room every minute until back online.
+ + Implemented the  `bot open bar` and `bot close bar` commands!
+Free beer for all (but only when admins grant it).
 * `v0.0.3`
  + Chrome user script.
  + Disable easter eggs by default.